MERCER COUNTY SPECIAL SERVICES SCHOOL DISTRICT

 A. It is recognized that the need for continued and uninterrupted operation of the Mercer County Special Services School District is of paramount importance to the citizens and community and that there should be no interference with such operation.

-2. A grievance to be considered under this procedure must be initiated by the employee within twenty (20) business days of its occurrence.
+2. A grievance to be considered under this procedure must be initiated by the employee within twenty-five (25) working days of its occurrence.

 1. Failure by a grievant or the Association to process a grievance at any step within the specified time limits shall render the grievance waived as settled.
 Failure by the School District to respond to a grievance at any step within the specified time limits shall advance to the next step.